owkin/GrAIdient/Docs/Concepts/OPTIMIZER.md

 ## Variable Scheduler

-The different variables that a defined for the different optimizers are visible in the `OptimizerImpl` component.
+The different variables that are defined for the optimizers are visible in the `OptimizerImpl` component.

 For example at `OptimizerImpl.initVariables` the variables `alpha` and